-- 7.1 The GOsC provides an Independent Support Service for people who have raised whistleblowing concerns.
-This service is independent of the GOsC and run by volunteers from the charity Victim Support. - 7.2 Whistleblowers can use this confidential support at any time.
-Alternatively, a whistleblower can speak to the GOsC and ask to be referred into the service, or alternatively can self-refer into the service by calling 0300 303 1964.
+- 7.1 The GOsC provides a dedicated Independent Support Service for people who have raised concerns about an osteopath's fitness to practise.
+This service is independent of the GOsC and run by volunteers from the charity Victim Support. - 7.2 Whistleblowers can use this confidential support at any time before, during or after attending a hearing for free.
+A whistleblower can speak to the GOsC and ask to be referred into the service, or alternatively can self-refer into the service by calling 0300 303 1964.
 The helpline is open 24/7, 365 days a year, with caseworkers available to provide ongoing support Monday-Friday 8am-6pm (excluding bank holidays).